 Can I get a tax receipt for the year?

 Yes, Child Care Tax receipts are issued yearly by the end of February.
+They will be sent via email using the email that is attached to your Trico Membership Account.

 Is there subsidy available?

-Our program is fully subsidized for child care under the Ministry of Human Services.
-For more information or to apply for child care subsidy please go to https://www.alberta.ca/child-care-subsidy.aspx.
+Our program is fully subsidized for childcare under the Ministry of Human Services.
+For more information or to apply for childcare subsidy please go to https://www.alberta.ca/child-care-subsidy.aspx.
 If you have been approved for subsidy inform the Director upon registration.

 What is your cancellation policy?